Things to See & Do

-The Fraser Coast is full of natural wonders with the World Heritage listed Fraser Island and the Great Barrier Reef.
-The calm protected waters of Hervey Bay offer a natural playground for thousands of majestic Humpback Whales providing one of the world’s best up close and personal whale encounter experiences.
+The Fraser Coast is full of natural wonders with the World Heritage-listed K'gari (Fraser Island) and the Great Barrier Reef.
+The calm protected waters of Hervey Bay offer a natural playground for thousands of majestic humpback whales providing one of the world’s best up close and personal whale encounter experiences.
 There are a choice of whale watching tours to suit everyone.

 The Fraser Coast is not only confined to the coast, with an inspiring heritage in Maryborough.
 There are national parks, native woodlands, heath and dense rainforests and the beautiful Mary River combining the best of the Fraser Coast Hinterland.

 The Great Sandy Biosphere, the region’s unique and diverse natural attractions are officially recognised in the same class as the Galapagos Islands and Central Amazon.

 With eco-experiences and adventure activities to thrill, history, art and culture, fantastic local food and wine and a lifestyle that is the envy of others; the Fraser Coast is the perfect holiday destination offering many experiences for you to enjoy.